kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 update.

 Priority Field Value:
-: The priority update value in ASCII text.
+: The priority update value in ASCII text, encoded using Structured Headers.

 The HTTP/2 PRIORITY_UPDATE frame MUST NOT be sent prior to opening the stream.
 If a PRIORITY_UPDATE is received prior to the stream being opened,